 See & Do: Feed your inner history and culture vulture at the Denver Art Museum, Museo de las Americas, Black American West Museum and History Colorado Center (for starters).
 Take in a Rockies game at Coors Field or go shopping (and snacking) around Larimer Square and Cherry Creek North.

-Get Around: The University of Colorado A Line commuter train will take you from Denver International Airport to Union Station.
-Connect to the RTD light rail and bus system, or hop aboard the 16th Street MallRide or MetroRide downtown circulator — both are free!
+Get Around: A short trip by car or commuter rail will take you from Denver International Airport to the heart of the city.
+Once there, the RTD light rail and bus can take you around town, as can the free 16th Street MallRide or MetroRide.

 See & Do: Housed inside an old aviation building, the Stanley Marketplace serves up a mix of more than 50 local businesses — think restaurants, boutiques, a deli and beer garden.
 Support the arts at Aurora Symphony Orchestra performances featuring celebrated masterworks.
 Choose from numerous public golf courses for an outing.

 Get Around: Aurora’s northern edge borders Denver International Airport, making for a short trip by car or commuter rail.
 Utilize RTD for bus routes around the city.

 See & Do: Spend time checking out the galleries, art installations and other enterprises of 40 West, a Colorado Certified Creative Arts District.
 Belmar anchors downtown as a dining and shopping destination, along with a movie theater and bowling alley.
 Just beyond Lakewood’s western edge is famed outdoor concert venue Red Rocks Amphitheatre.

 Get Around: Traversing Lakewood is the light rail W Line, which links downtown Denver with Golden and the community in between.